AbdulrazaqAS/blockfundr/README.md

 All these activities are logged to the frontend as history tables to provide transparency.

+Visit [Blockfudr](https://crowdfunding-nu-two.vercel.app/) to interact with a version of the contract deployed on Ethereum Sepolia testnet.

 ### Cloning the project
 Smart contract part (Solidity + Hardhat)